amchakra/tosca/README.md

     - default: `directional`
 - `--umi_separator` specifies the UMI separator in the FASTQ read name
     - default: `_`
+- `--chunk_number` specifies the number of chunks into which to split the hybrid files for parallelised processing
+    - default: `100`
 - `--percent_overlap` specifies the minimum percentage that one of the two hybrid arms need to overlap to be counted as overlapping
     - default: `0.75`
 - `--sample_size` specifies the sample size to subsample hybrids reads per gene prior to clustering